-To confront this reality, the Palestinian Initiative for the Promotion of Global Dialogue and Democracy (MIFTAH) has recently completed a project resulting in a set of concrete actions and interventions for the adoption of public policies to ensure that women and youth leaders are represented at decision making level within the Palestinian political system, specifically the Palestine Liberation Organization (PLO); as well as for consolidating public, private and civil society efforts and aligning them with national policy development priorities to maximize ability of women and youth to fully participate in and access opportunities for self-advancement in a burgeoning economy and progressive society.
+To confront this reality, the Palestinian Initiative for the Promotion of Global Dialogue and Democracy (MIFTAH) has recently completed a study which issues concrete recommendations and actions for adopting public policies which ensure women and youth leaders’ participation.
+It focuses on their representation at decision making level within the Palestinian political system, specifically the Palestine Liberation Organization (PLO).
+The study aims at consolidating public, private and civil society efforts and aligning them with national policy development priorities to maximize ability of women and youth to fully participate in and access opportunities for self-advancement in a burgeoning economy and progressive society.

-This multi-phased project included number of meetings with main actors on gender equality in Palestine such as AWRD (Arab world for Research & Development, the General Union for Palestinian Women (GUPW), the PLO‘s media and culture unit, representatives of student councils in Palestinian universities and representatives from MIFTAH’s Youth Network.
+This pilot action included a number of meetings with main actors on gender equality in Palestine such as Arab world for Research & Development (AWRAD), the General Union for Palestinian Women (GUPW), the PLO‘s media and culture unit, representatives of student councils in Palestinian universities and representatives from MIFTAH’s Youth Network.

-This project came as a result of the selection of MIFTAH following a call for proposals promoted by the Foundation in 2016 to coordinate a local cluster gender equality actors between women and men© in 2017.
-The present action and the future project are supported by the Foundation in the framework of the initiative “Strengthening the capacities of actors working for gender equality” funded by the French Ministry of Foreign Affairs and International Development (MAEDI).
+This action came as a result of the selection of MIFTAH following a call for proposals promoted by the Foundation in 2016 to coordinate a local cluster gender equality actors between women and men© in 2017.
+The present action is supported by the Foundation in the framework of the initiative “Strengthening the capacities of actors working for gender equality” funded by the French Ministry of Foreign Affairs and International Development (MAEDI).

 For more information about local clusters of gender equality actors set up by the Foundation, click here.